katarzynawietecha/agritourism-farm/README.md

 **Basic informations**

 Multi-page website with sliders, gallery and some animations.
-Made with several css and javascript liraries.
+Made with CSS and JavaScript libraries.

 **License**